yourbasic/func/README.md

 [Testing](#testing)
 [Optimization](#optimization)

 # Introduction

-This text is about a tool for building **virtual graphs**.
+This text is about a [Go][golang] tool based entirely on functions – the API contains only immutable data types, and the implementation is built on top of a `struct` with five `func` fields.

-The library is primarily based on functions, all data structures in the API are immutable and the main data structure `build.Virtual` is implemented as a `struct` containing five `func` pointers.
+It's a tool for building **virtual graphs**.

-The text comes with two [Go][golang] packages:
+In a virtual graph no vertices or edges are stored in memory, they are instead computed as needed.

-- [github.com/yourbasic/graph][graph]
+The tool is part of a larger library of generic graph algorithms:

-  is a library of basic graph algorithms and
+- the package [graph][graph] contains the basic graph library and
-- [github.com/yourbasic/graph/build][graphbuild]
+- the subpackage [graph/build][graphbuild] is the tool for building virtual graphs.

-  is the tool for building virtual graphs.
+There is an online reference for the build tool at [godoc.org][graphbuilddoc].

 ### Petersen graph

 Let's start with an example, the Petersen graph: